jenpennen/jennycho/src/content/work/melodyai.md

 ## Problem

 During DFG's Winter 2024 cycle, founder Mary Zhu initiated conversations about integrating AI into the organization’s operations to address the growing demand for AI capabilities.
-To meet this demand, **_I focused on a critical area where AI was frequently applied: project deliverable success._** This focus was driven by an unexpected trend I identified in student volunteers' survey responses from the previous project cycle, Summer 2023.
+To meet this demand, _I focused on a critical area where AI was frequently applied: project deliverable success._ This focus was driven by an unexpected trend I identified in student volunteers' survey responses from the previous project cycle, Summer 2023.

 ## Survey Findings

-### <i class="fa-solid fa-magnifying-glass"></i> Over half of student volunteers reported using AI for DFG-related tasks for the Summer 2023 cycle.
+### # Over 70% of student volunteers reported using AI for DFG-related tasks for the Summer 2023 cycle.

-Over 70% of student volunteers reported using AI to aid their technical development needs to meet client deliverables.
+Student volunteers reported using AI to aid their technical development needs to meet client deliverables.

-### <i class="fa-solid fa-magnifying-glass"></i> 81% of students reported that AI significantly contributed to successful project outcomes by the end of the cycle.
+### # 81% of students reported that AI significantly contributed to successful project outcomes by the end of the cycle.

 Students using AI tools reported using AI to build their problem-solving and technical skills through suggestions provided by AI.